nusdbsystem/singa-auto/examples/models/speech_recognition/README.md

 ### Generating Language Models

 The TfDeepSpeech model requires a binary n-gram language model compiled by `kenlm` to make predictions.
-Follow the steps in the example below to generate a LibriSpeech language model for English language:
+You can simple download pre-built lm.binary, alphabet.txt and trie files using above stpes, or should you in need to generate your own language model, please follow the steps in the example below to generate a LibriSpeech language model for English language:

 1. Download the required txt.gz by running the python script